lamhq/tech-notes/devops/aws/5-database/1-rds/2-rds.md

 Each read replica has its own DNS endpoint.
 One for primary, one for your read replica.

 Read replicas can be promited to be their own databases.
 But this breaks the replication.

+## Scaling

+You can scale relational database by:
+- Vertical scaling: increase database size for greater performance.
+- Scaling storage: resize storage size, but it's only able to go up, not down.
+- Create read replicas: creating read-only copies of your data.
+- Using Aurora serverless: offload scaling to AWS.
+Good for unpredictable workloads.

 ## Amazon RDS Proxy